Economic Simplified Boiling Water Reactor: Passive safety system

 If the water level inside the reactor pressure vessel drops to a predetermined level, due to the loss of water inventory, the reactor is depressurized and the GDCS is initiated.
 It consists of large pools of water inside containment located above the reactor that are connected to the reactor pressure vessel.
 When the GDCS system is initiated, gravity forces water to flow from the pools into the reactor.
 The pools are sized to provide sufficient amounts of water to maintain the water at a level above the top of the nuclear fuel.
 After the reactor has been depressurized, the decay heat is transferred to the containment as water inside the reactor boils and exits the reactor pressure vessel into the containment in the form of steam.

 The PCCS consists of a set of heat exchangers located in the upper portion of the reactor building.
 The steam from the reactor rises through the containment to the PCCS heat exchangers where the steam is condensed.
 The condensate then drains from the PCCS heat exchangers back to the GDCS pools where it completes the cycle and drains back to the reactor pressure vessel.

 Both the ICS and PCCS heat exchangers are submerged in a pool of water large enough to provide 72 hours of reactor decay heat removal capability.
 The pool is vented to the atmosphere and is located outside of the containment.
 The combination of these features allows the pool to be refilled easily with low pressure water sources and installed piping.

 The reactor core is shorter than in conventional BWR plants to reduce the pressure drop over the fuel, thereby enabling natural circulation.
 There are 1,132 fuel rod bundles and the thermal power is 4,500 MWth in the standardized SBWR.
 The nominal output is rated at 1594 MWe gross and 1535 MWe net, yielding an overall plant Carnot efficiency of approximately 35%.

 In case of an accident, the ESBWR can remain in a safe, stable state for 72 hours without any operator action or even electrical power.
 ESBWR safety systems are designed to operate normally in the event of station blackout, which prevented proper functioning of the emergency core cooling systems at the Fukushima Daiichi Nuclear Power Plant.
-Below the vessel, there is a piping structure that allows for cooling of the core during any very severe accident.
+Below the vessel, there is a piping structure (core catcher) that allows for cooling of the core during any very severe accident.
 These pipes facilitate cooling above and below the molten core with water.
 The final safety evaluation report accepted by the NRC reports an overall core damage frequency of 1.65 * 10−8 per year (i.e., roughly once every 60 million years).